VCTLabs/DE1_SOC_Linux_FB/README.rst

 https://rocketboards.org/foswiki/view/Documentation/DeviceTreeGenerator
 https://rocketboards.org/foswiki/view/Documentation/GSRDV151DeviceTreeGenerator

-So to setup for dts generation that you may have to manually merge to the latest linux kernel:

-cd ..
+To create the dts file you will need the sopc2dts utility.
+You can create it:

 git clone https://github.com/wgoossens/sopc2dts
 cd sopc2dts
-java -jar sopc2dts.jar -i ../DE1_SOC_Linux_FB/soc_system.sopcinfo -o ../DE1_SOC_Linux_FB/soc_system.dts
+make
 cd -

+You invoke it this way:
+java -jar sopc2dts/sopc2dts.jar -i soc_system.sopcinfo -o soc_system.dts

+or for a gui interface:
+java -jar sopc2dts/sopc2dts.jar --gui -i soc_system.sopcinfo

 At this point we have these essential generated files:
 =====================================================